apache/nuttx/drivers/syslog/README.txt

   Returned Value:

-    Zero (OK) is returned on success; a negated errno value is returned on any failure.
+    A pointer to the new SYSLOG channel; NULL is returned on any failure.

   References: drivers/syslog/syslog_filechannel.c,
   drivers/syslog/syslog_device.c, and include/nuttx/syslog/syslog.h.